Waldbaum's: History

+Ownership under the Waldbaum family

 In 1904, two brothers, Sam and Wolf Waldbaum, Jewish immigrants from the Galician region of Ukraine, opened a store in Brooklyn.
 Their nephew, Israel "Izzy" Waldbaum, came to America and joined the business.
 The three men ran the store, with Izzy taking over the grocery when his uncles retired.
 Izzy married Julia Leffel; they had three children.
-When Izzy died in 1948, his son Ira took over the then existing six stores in Brooklyn.
-Julia Waldbaum played an active part in the company and served as its secretary.
-From the 1960s onward, her picture and her recipes appeared on almost all of the company's 400 private-label products.

 The company made history in 1938, when identical twin black brothers, Ernest and George Brown, who started working at one of the only two existing stores at the time as stockboys were promoted to checkout boys.
 "It was unheard of then for a colored checker to be in a white neighborhood," Ernest Brown said three decades later in an interview.
 Both Browns later became store managers and, eventually, Waldbaum executives (vice-president and assistant vice-president, respectively).

-Expansion

-Following the death of his father, Ira Waldbaum left his studies at New York University to run the family business.
+When Izzy died in 1948, his son Ira Waldbaum left his studies at New York University and took over the company's six stores in Brooklyn.
+Izzy's wife Julia Waldbaum played an active part in the company and served as its secretary.
+From the 1960s onward, her picture and her recipes appeared on almost all of the company's 400 private-label products.

 By 1951, the company had opened its first supermarket in Flushing, Queens and net sales reached $55.2 million by 1960.
-In 1961, the company went public by selling shares of common stock.
+In 1961, the company went public by selling shares of common stock, though the Waldbaum's family still owned a majority of the shares.
+By this time, Waldbaum's had 25 stores and sales of $80 million.
+In 1970, the company bought the Food Mart chain in Connecticut and Massachusetts.

-A&P mismanaged Waldbaum's, investing little in these stores, resulting in the closing or sale of many Foodmart stores in the New England division.
-A&P then converted the remaining Waldbaum's Foodmart store into the Super Foodmart banner, and later, to A&P Super Foodmart (A&P's other New England division).
-The remaining forty-one Waldbaum's stores existed only in Brooklyn, Queens, Staten Island, and on Long Island.
-Many Waldbaum's are former A&P stores.
+On August 2, 1978, a fire was reported at the store in Sheepshead Bay, Brooklyn, which was undergoing renovations at the time.
+The roof collapsed as firefighters were attempting to vent the building, killing six firefighters and injuring over 30.
+Investigators arrested 21-year old neighborhood man named Eric Jackson, who was charged with arson and six counts of murder.
+He was convicted and sentenced to twenty-five years to life in state prison.
+However, later evidence showed that the fire had been caused by an electrical failure and that the prosecution had both withheld information from the defense team and manufactured evidence against Jackson.
+In 1988, a new trial was ordered and in 1994 the jury returned an acquittal.

+In March 1979, a Waldbaum's store in the East Flatbush neighborhood of Brooklyn was the site of an armed robbery.
+The three gunmen held 40 shoppers in the store for three and a half hours before surrendering to the police.

+In 1984, Waldbaum's pleaded no contest to price fixing charges after the company was accused of conspiring with Pathmark and King Kullen chains on joint double-couponing promotions.
+Waldbaum's paid a fine of $700,000.
+After years of in-house advertising, the company hired the D'Arcy Masius Benton & Bowles ad agency with a $5 million budget in 1988.